Paul Kehoe

-Paul Kehoe (born 11 January 1973) is an Irish Fine Gael politician who has been a Teachta Dála (TD) for the Wexford constituency since 2002.
+Paul Kehoe (born 11 January 1973) is an Irish former Fine Gael politician who served as a Teachta Dála (TD) for the Wexford constituency from 2002 to 2024.
 He was appointed Chair of the Committee on Education, Further and Higher Education, Research, Innovation and Science in September 2020.
 He served as Minister of State at the Department of Defence from 2011 to 2020 and Government Chief Whip from 2011 to 2016.

 Early and private life

 Kehoe was born in Bree, County Wexford, in 1973.
 The son of Myles and Bernadette Kehoe, his father was a farmer and political activist.
 He was educated at St. Mary's CBS, Enniscorthy, and Kildalton Agricultural College, County Kilkenny.
 Kehoe is also a farmer.
 He is married to Brigid O'Connor, of Taghmon, and the couple have three children.